 Jury Convicts KC Man of Drug Trafficking, Illegal Firearm

-KANSAS CITY, Mo. – A Kansas City, Mo., man was convicted by a federal trial jury today of drug-trafficking and illegally possessing a firearm.
+KANSAS CITY, Mo. – A Kansas City, Missouri, man was convicted by a federal jury today of drug trafficking and illegally possessing a firearm.

 Under federal law, it is illegal for anyone who has been convicted of a felony to be in possession of any firearm or ammunition.
-White has three prior felony convictions for murder, armed criminal action, possessing a controlled substance, and two prior felony convictions for theft, conspiracy to possess cocaine and conspiracy to distribute crack cocaine.
+Young has prior felony convictions for murder, armed criminal action, possessing a controlled substance, and two prior felony convictions for distributing a controlled substance.

-Following the presentation of evidence, the jury in the U.S. District Court in Kansas City, Mo., deliberated for four hours before returning the guilty verdicts to U.S. District Judge Roseann Ketchmark, ending a trial that began Monday, April 2, 2018.
+Following the presentation of evidence, the jury in the U.S. District Court in Kansas City, Missouri, deliberated for less than an hour before returning the guilty verdict to U.S. District Judge Greg Kays, ending a trial that began Tuesday, Feb.
+11.

-This case is being prosecuted by Assistant U.S. Attorneys Jeffrey Q. McCarther and Special Assistant U.S. Attorney Sean T. Foley.
+This case is being prosecuted by Assistant U.S. Attorney Jeffrey Q. McCarther and Special Assistant U.S. Attorney Sean T. Foley.
 It was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Kansas City, Mo., Police Department.